vcool360/hangmangame/README.md

 # Hangman Game

-Welcome to my Hangman game project!
-This is a personal project I developed to sharpen my Python skills and get more familiar with web development using Flask.
-The game is simple: players guess letters to form a word before their hangman gets drawn completely.
+Welcome to my Hangman game project, hosted at [vatsalmodgil.pythonanywhere.com](http://vatsalmodgil.pythonanywhere.com)!
+This project is a personal endeavor to demonstrate my abilities with Python and the Flask web framework.
+Players are challenged to guess letters to form a word before their hangman gets fully drawn.

 ## Features

-- **Random Word Selection**: Each game picks a new word randomly from a curated list, making each playthrough unique.
+- **Dynamic Word Selection**: The game selects a new word randomly from a predefined list, providing a fresh challenge each time.
-- **Graphical Hangman**: Enjoy seeing the hangman drawn step by step as incorrect guesses are made.
+- **Graphical Hangman Representation**: Watch as your hangman is drawn piece by piece with each incorrect guess.
-- **Responsive Design**: Play comfortably on both desktop and mobile browsers.
+- **Responsive Design**: Optimized for a smooth experience on both desktop and mobile browsers.
-- **Game Restart Capability**: Easily start a new game once the current one ends, whether you win or lose.
+- **Immediate Game Restart**: Easily start a new game once the current game ends, regardless of win or loss.

+## Live Demo

+You can try the game live at: [http://vatsalmodgil.pythonanywhere.com](http://vatsalmodgil.pythonanywhere.com)

 ## Getting Started

-Follow these instructions to get a copy of the project running on your local machine for development and testing purposes.
+Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-You'll need the following installed to run the project:
+Ensure you have the following installed:

-- Python 3.6 or higher
+- Python 3.6+
 - Flask
-- gunicorn (recommended for deploying)

 ### Installation